MOA-2020-BLG-135Lb: A New Neptune-class Planet for the Extended MOA-II Exoplanet Microlens Statistical Analysis: Acknowledgments

 \section{Acknowledgments}

 We thank the government of New Zealand for their strict strategy against COVID-19, which gave MOA minimal down time during the pandemic.
 The observatory was kept open for most of the observing season, allowing us to observe this planetary event in 2020.
-We must also thank the KMTNet Collaboration for the valuable paper discussion, especially Andrew Gould, Cheongho Han, and Jennifer Yee.
+We must also thank the KMTNet Collaboration for the valuable paper discussion, especially Jennifer Yee, Cheongho Han, and Andrew Gould.
+We would also like to thank Keming Zhang for his helpful conversation about his two papers.

-Work by S.I.S., D.P.B., A.B., A.V., and G.R. was supported by NASA under award number 80GSFC17M0002.
+Work by S.I.S., D.P.B., A.B., A.V., and G.R. was supported by NASA under award number 80GSFC21M0002.
 The MOA project is supported by JSPS KAK-ENHI Grant Number JSPS24253004, JSPS26247023, JSPS23340064, JSPS15H00781, JP16H06287,17H02871 and 19KK0082.
-Work by C.R. was supported by the Alexander von Humboldt Foundation, and was partly carried out within the framework of the ANR project COLD-WORLDS supported by the French \emph{Agence Nationale de la Recherche} with the reference ANR-18-CE31-0002.
+Work by C.R. was supported by the Alexander von Humboldt Foundation, and was partly carried out within the framework of the ANR project COLD-WORLDS supported by the French \textit{Agence Nationale de la Recherche} with the reference ANR-18-CE31-0002.
 S.M. acknowledges support from JSPS KAKENHI Grant Number 21J11296.
 This research uses data obtained through the Telescope Access Program (TAP), which has been funded by the TAP member institutes.
 W.Zang, S.M. and W.Zhu acknowledge support by the National Science Foundation of China (Grant No. 12133005).
 W.Zhu acknowledge the science research grants from the China Manned Space Project with No.\ CMS-CSST-2021-A11.
 This work is partly based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/DAPNIA, at the Canada-France-Hawaii Telescope (CFHT) which is operated by the National Research Council (NRC) of Canada, the Institut National des Sciences de l'Univers of the French Centre National de la Recherche Scientifique (CNRS), and the University of Hawaii.
 This research is supported by Tsinghua University Initiative Scientific Research Program (Program ID 2019Z07L02017).

 \software{Matplotlib \citep{matplotlib}, MOAna \citep{moana}, NumPy \citep{Oliphant2015}, SciPy \citep{scipy}.}